Welcome to the Harris County Assessors Office Web Site!

 August 31, 2016

 The Harris County Tax Assessor's Office is required by the Georgia Department of Revenue to periodically update their records on all properties and homes within the county.
 Appraisers from our office will be walking door to door in many of the subdivisions and rural areas over the next few months measuring houses and gathering information to update the records.

 The appraisers will identify themselves upon arrival at your home.
 They will be wearing Harris County attire, will arrive in a Harris County vehicle, and will have proper identification.
 If you are not sure that the person works for the County, please do not hesitate to call our office at 706-628-5171.

 The Harris County appraisers are courteous professionals trained to perform their jobs in a timely manner.
-They will gladly answer any questions you may have.
-We also will work within your schedule to update our records if needed.
+They will gladly answer any questions you may have and may ask you some very basic questions regarding your home.
+If you are not at home, the appraiser will leave a courtesy note simply to inform you that we have been to your property and no further information is needed.
 If the appraiser leaves a tag requesting information about your home, please call our office at your earliest convenience.
 Our friendly staff will be happy to assist you with your information or have the appraiser return your call.
 You may also visit our website at qpublic.net/ga/harris to view records pertaining to your property and to view sales within the county.
 Office hours are Monday through Friday from 8:00 am to 5:00 pm.

 Thank you for your assistance!